tobiaswaldvogel/selinux-policy/doc/cgroupfile.md

-The `file.obj_all_macro_template` is only inherited in the `cgroupfile` container to make a type attribute and macros available that can be referenced to operate on all cgroup files.
+The `file.obj_all_macro_template` is only inherited in the `cgroupfile` container to make a type attribute and macros available that can be referenced to operate on all Cgroup files.

-Cgroup files are files that associate with cgroup filesystems.
+Cgroup files are files that associate with Cgroup filesystems.
 Types associated with Cgroup files are therefore associated with the `file.obj_typeattr` type attribute by calling the `file.obj_type` macro declared in the `src/file.cil` module with the `obj_typeattr`